PumPumDev/LoLSparkData/lol4s/api-client/README.md

 * The API response was lost or the API responded with an error status

-If any petition is responded with an error or get lost, the program retry that petition to the API 1 more time.
+If any petition is responded with an error or get lost, the program retry that petition to the API one more time.

 **The response of the retry request will be logged too**.